PeppeL-G/bagawork/docs/src/routes/(default)/documentation/state/+page.md

 * Which page the user currently is on
 * Which app variables your old and new versions have
 * Which page variables your old and new versions have

-These 3 things together constitutes the *state* of the app, and they can differ for different users, e.g.:

-* One user might currently be on the `MenyPage` in your app, while another user might be on the `AboutPage`
-* Your app variable `isGirl` might have the value `true` for some of your users, but `false` for others
-* Etc.

 ### Updating the current page